Interaction Techniques that Encourage Longer Prompts Can Improve Psychological Ownership when Writing with AI: Receiving Suggestions from AI

 \section{Receiving Suggestions from AI}

 Encouraged by these results, we were interested in further augmenting these techniques to see if they could further improve psychological ownership.
 Recall that prior work shows that receiving suggestions from AI can lower \cite{Lee2022CoAuthor, dhillon2024ScaffoldingOwnership} or increase \cite{Lehmann2022SuggestionList} psychological ownership depending on the interaction.
 Even in writing scenarios that do not involve AI, receiving feedback can help writers \cite{Kumaran2021FeedbackEarly} and suggestions can encourage ideation and creativity, and help to overcome writer's block \cite{TimedSuggestions2015}, which may occur when writing longer prompts \cite{Joshi2025Ownership}.
-Receiving suggestions while waiting or moving the slider may further nudge users to write longer prompts, which may further increase mental demand, effort, and psychological ownership.
+Receiving suggestions while waiting or moving the slider may further encourage users to write longer prompts, which may further increase mental demand, effort, and psychological ownership.

 We propose augmenting these techniques to display suggestions for how the prompt can be expanded when the user stops writing.
 After the user stops writing for 1 second, a blue tooltip appears on the top right corner of the prompt submission box (Figure \ref{fig:teaser}c).
 This resembles the ``on-idle'' condition from Siangliulue et al. \cite{TimedSuggestions2015}.
-The tooltip contains a suggestion, phrased as a question to encourage more thought \cite{AIQuestions}, that is one sentence long for how the prompt can be expanded or improved to incorporate more details (e.g., \emph{Consider: how does the relationship between the characters influence the story?}) These suggestions are generated using GPT 3.5 Turbo for increased speed.
-Importantly, the suggestion is not automatically incorporated as edits to the prompt as this may reduce psychological ownership \cite{Lehmann2022SuggestionList}.
+The tooltip contains a suggestion, phrased as a question to encourage more thought \cite{AIQuestions}, that is one sentence long for how the prompt can be expanded or improved to incorporate more details (e.g., \emph{Consider: how does the relationship between the characters influence the story?}) These suggestions are generated using GPT 3.5 Turbo for increased speed.\footnote{See the supplementary materials for the prompt used to generate the suggestion.} Importantly, the suggestion is not automatically incorporated as edits to the prompt as this may reduce psychological ownership \cite{Lehmann2022SuggestionList}.
 The tooltip stays on the screen at maximum opacity for 4 seconds, then gradually fades away for 3 seconds, mimicking the mechanics of prior work on displaying notifications \cite{OppNudges}.
 This gives users time to choose whether they would like to incorporate these suggestions or not.
 If the user begins typing again, the tooltip does not show up (unless they again stop typing for 1 second).
 Otherwise, the tooltip reappears after 1 second.